 > Median household income: $110,190

-Los Alamos County, New Mexico, is a huge outlier in its state.
-The area’s median household income of $110,190 is nearly $50,000 higher than the second wealthiest county in the state.
+With the eighth highest median household income in the country, Los Alamos County, New Mexico, is a huge outlier in its state.
+The typical county household has an annual income of $110,190, over $63,000 more than the median for New Mexico as a whole.
 Los Alamos County is best known as the home of the Los Alamos National Laboratory, which helped develop the nuclear bomb.
-The lab is the community’s lifeblood, as the county has just over 18,000 residents and he lab has more than 11,000 employees.
-Nearly two thirds of the county’s residents hold at least a bachelor’s degree — the second largest share of any U.S. county — as many of the jobs at Los Alamos require an advanced scientific education.
+The lab is the community’s lifeblood, as the county has just over 18,000 residents and the lab has nearly 13,000 employees.
+Nearly two-thirds of the county’s residents hold at least a bachelor’s degree — the second largest share of any U.S. county — as many of the jobs at Los Alamos require an advanced education.

 2. Arlington County, Virginia